Kolkhis/streamer-mode.nvim/README.md

 * `default_state`: Whether or not Streamer Mode will be active when you first launch a Neovim session.
 Leaving it `'on'` (default) is recommended.
+* `exclude`: List-like table of strings.
+Only necessary if you want to use the some of the defaults, but not all of them.
 * `conceal_char`: String.
 This is the character that will be displayed in place of your hidden text.